WOnder93/ausearch-test/README.md

 This repository contains a set of tools intended for testing the `ausearch` program, which is part of the [audit-userspace](https://github.com/linux-audit/audit-userspace/) collection.

+The tools currently test the following:
+* whether the searching functionality in `libauparse` correctly finds records based on search criteria,
+* whether `ausearch` correctly finds records based on search criteria.

+The tools use the `libauparse` record parser as a reference.

 ## Dependencies
 To use `ausearch-test` you need at least `gcc`, `bash` and audit userspace binaries and libraries of version 2.8 or above.
 On Fedora, you can install these by running (on RHEL just replace `dnf` with `yum`):